 PSF Policy 2.4.1: Mitigation shall be allowed for those developments that cannot meet the adopted level of service standards.
-Mitigation options shall include options listed below for which the School District assumes operational responsibility through incorporation into the adopted School Board's financially feasible Work Program and which will maintain adopted level of service standards.
+Mitigation options shall include options listed below for which the School District assumes operational responsibility through incorporation into the adopted School Board's financially feasible Educational Facilities Plan Work Program and which will maintain adopted level of service standards.

 - a.
-The donation, construction, or funding of school facilities sufficient to offset the demand for public school facilities created by the proposed development; - b.
-The creation of mitigation banking within designated areas based on the construction of a public school facility in exchange for the right to sell capacity credits.
+The donation, construction, or funding of school facilities sufficient to offset the demand for public school facilities created by the proposed development; - The creation of mitigation banking within designated areas based on the construction of a public school facility in exchange for the right to sell capacity credits.
 Capacity credits shall be sold only to developments within the same concurrency service area or an adjacent concurrency service area; - c.
 Establishment of a Charter School with facilities constructed in accordance with the State Requirements for Educational Facilities (SREF) and consistent with the School District of Hillsborough County's Prototype Educational Specifications in use at the time of construction; and - d.
 Establishment of an Educational Benefit District.

-PSF Policy 2.4.2: Mitigation must be directed toward a permanent capacity improvement identified in the School Board's financially feasible Work Program, which satisfies the deficiencies created by the proposed development consistent with the adopted level of service standards.
+PSF Policy 2.4.2: Mitigation must be directed toward a permanent capacity improvement identified in the School Board's financially feasible Educational Facilities Plan Work Program, or must set aside and not spend until such an improvement has been identified which satisfies the deficiencies created by the proposed development consistent with the adopted level of service standards.
 Relocatable classrooms will not be accepted as mitigation.
 In no event shall an improvement be smaller in size than a single classroom.
 Type 2 Modular Units shall not be considered relocatables for the purpose of proportionate share mitigation.

-PSF Policy 2.4.3: Mitigation shall not be required when the adopted level of service cannot be met in a particular concurrency service area if the needed capacity for the development is available in one or more contiguous concurrency service areas and the impacts of the development shall be shifted to that concurrency service area provided that impacts may not be shifted if the adjacent school's enrollment plus through concurrency capacity reserved school agreements/certificates is 95% or greater of FISH capacity.
-Capacity improvements within the first 3 years of the School District's Work Plan as described in this element must also be included when determining the actual capacity of a school.
+PSF Policy 2.4.3: Mitigation shall not be required when the adopted level of service cannot be met in a particular concurrency service area if the needed capacity for the development is available in one or more contiguous concurrency service areas and the impacts of the development shall be shifted to that concurrency service area provided that impacts may not be shifted if the adjacent school's enrollment plus capacity reserved through school concurrency agreements/certificates is 95% or greater of FISH capacity.
+Capacity improvements within the first 3 years of the School District's Work-Education Facilities Plan as described in this element must also be included when determining the actual capacity of a school.
 Where more than one concurrency service area is available to accommodate student impacts, the School Board shall evaluate how the impacts of that development shall be shifted.
 Measures to maximize capacity including modifications to concurrency service areas in lieu of shifting development impacts can be considered.